By the end of this section, you will be able to:

 Polling is also at the heart of horserace coverage, in which, just like an announcer at the racetrack, the media calls out every candidate’s move throughout the presidential campaign.
-Horserace coverage can be neutral, positive, or negative, depending upon what polls or facts are covered (Figure 6.17).
-During the 2012 presidential election, the Pew Research Center found that both Mitt Romney and President Obama received more negative than positive horserace coverage, with Romney’s growing more negative as he fell in the polls.84 Horserace coverage is often criticized for its lack of depth; the stories skip over the candidates’ issue positions, voting histories, and other facts that would help voters make an informed decision.
-Yet, horserace coverage is popular because the public is always interested in who will win, and it often makes up a third or more of news stories about the election.85 Exit polls, taken the day of the election, are the last election polls conducted by the media.
+It often includes near-constant reporting on polls (some of which have questionable validity), accompanied by commentary from election experts or spokespeople for the candidates.
+Sound bites, tweets, and video of campaign stops are frequently integrated into this somewhat surface-level reporting.
+Horserace coverage can be neutral, positive, or negative, depending upon what polls or facts are covered (Figure 6.16).
+During the 2012 presidential election, the Pew Research Center found that both Mitt Romney and President Obama received more negative than positive horserace coverage, with Romney’s growing more negative as he fell in the polls.94 Horserace coverage is often criticized for its lack of depth; the stories skip over the candidates’ issue positions, voting histories, and other facts that would help voters make an informed decision.
+Yet, horserace coverage is popular because the public is always interested in who will win, and it often makes up a third or more of news stories about the election.95 Exit polls, taken the day of the election, are the last election polls conducted by the media.
 Announced results of these surveys can deter voters from going to the polls if they believe the election has already been decided.

 Should Exit Polls Be Banned?